 Fronting is a term used when sounds that should be made at the back of the mouth (g, d) are being produced at the front (t, k).
 Examples: “tat” for cat. “doe” for go.

 This resource is ideal for students who are fronting /k/ to /t/.
 The minimal pair set in this activity is pat/pack.

 This resource is designed to get a high number of trials for this one minimal pair set.

 Research has shown that it is more beneficial to get more trials with less target words rather than using a large set of target words and obtaining less trials.
 Read more about this topic HERE.

-Activities for final consonant deletion that will get a high amount of trials while keeping your students engaged! - Targets final: P, T, S, SH,...View full product details
+*This resource is available in a bundle for 20% off* Activities for final consonant deletion that will get a high amount of trials while keeping your students...View full product details

-Activities for fronting that will get a TON of trials while keeping your students engaged!
-This resource is a mini object companion.
-It can be...View full product details
+*This resource is available in a bundle for 20% off* Activities for fronting that will get a TON of trials while keeping your students engaged!
+This resource...View full product details

 This bundle includes 4 of the top selling digital resources for 20% off.
 Silly Interactive Stories Articulation Carrier Phrases Play-Based Final Consonant Deletion Play-Based FrontingView full product details